greenpaycoin/MN/README.md

 You need to get **"status" : 4**

-## Congratulations your One World node it's running
+## Congratulations your Green Pay Coin node it's running